yuchnw/quadSimulator/README.md

 It will launch both SITL and MAVROS in ROS.

 ### Install MAVROS Package
-:bangbang: **In case of getting errors about missing dependencies, run `rosdep update` often.** :bangbang:
+:bangbang: **In case of getting errors about dependencies and building packages, run `rosdep update` and `sudo apt-get update` often.** :bangbang:

 Build the package with following commands:
 ```bash